Code-Institute-Submissions/SOlaCoder005-ba-mi-soro_AugResub/README.md

 **3. JShint Error message: “_____________ undefined variable”**

+**Context:**

-- **Context:** When running script through the JShint validator the variables ‘bodymovin’ and ‘$’ operator produce returned values as ‘undefined’.
+When running script through the JShint validator the variables ‘bodymovin’ and ‘$’ operator produce returned values as ‘undefined’.
 When attempting to define the variables in the script, the animation and jQuery features are deactivated.

+**Reason:**

-- **Reason:** The reason for this error was that the variables were not defined initally.
+The reason for this error was that the variables were not defined initally.

+**Fix:**

-- **Fix:** Given that the variables were being used in a block of code, each were declared as ‘var’ variables rather than ‘let’ and/or ‘const’.
+Given that the variables were being used in a block of code, each were declared as ‘var’ variables rather than ‘let’ and/or ‘const’.
 Decalring the variables this way allowed the animation and toggle features execute successfully.

 #### **6.5.2 Unfixed bugs**

 **1. Multiple JS Code functions will not run on one page**

+**Context:**

-- **Context:** The primary unfixed bug that should be addressed if this project is developed is reducing the amount of JS code sheets included in the repo.
+The primary unfixed bug that should be addressed if this project is developed is reducing the amount of JS code sheets included in the repo.

-- **Reason:**
+**Reason:**

 The repo has multiple JS files for a few reasons:

-    (1) During the initial stages of writing the script, the functions were created and ran on the site individually.
+1. During the initial stages of writing the script, the functions were created and ran on the site individually.
 It was then combined into one sheet where possible.

-    (2) As the quizzes vary in difficultly, the structure of questions varied also.
+2. As the quizzes vary in difficultly, the structure of questions varied also.
 As such it became a conscious decision for the questions not to be combined into one quiz.
 In reflection, the use of ‘fetch ()’ method and web APIs would provide a more sufficient and effective solution to presenting differing question based on difficulty.

-    (3) The developer was unable to find a solution to successfully run multiple functions from one JavaScript.
+3. The developer was unable to find a solution to successfully run multiple functions from one JavaScript.
 While each worked individually, when combined into one file; some functions would not execute successfully, whereas others would.

+**Potential Fix:**

-- **Potential Fix:** Implement the fetch() method with the use of a Web API to the JS source code.
+Implement the fetch(); method with the use of a Web API to the JS source code.
 This will be considered and implemented in future projects.

 ## 7. Deployment